 1. Candidate should be an IGSHPA accredited installer with at least 5 installations

-2. Candidate should have 2-3 years experience teaching HVAC installation at a vocational or college level, and pass the IGSHPA Accredited Installers course prior to attending the Train-the-Trainer program.
+2. Candidate should have 2-3 years of experience in teaching HVAC installation at a vocational or college level, and pass the IGSHPA Accredited Installers course prior to attending the Train-the-Trainer program.

 Upon successful completion of the training program and passing the IGSHPA Installer's exam, you will be issued IGSHPA accreditation as a trainer of IGSHPA installation workshops.
 You will receive a trainer's card and a certificate.